 (https://developers.google.com/analytics/devguides/collection/analyticsjs/enhanced-ecommerce) is a plug-in for analytics.js that you can use to make the maximum use of data.

 It helps you measure user interactions with products, images, categories and cart etc. Use that data to shape the customer experience on your website.
-For example, the product impressions show you which ones are more popular and which ones are not.
-From this you get the reason why?
-Perhaps a product that does not sell much is expensive, the images are done badly or the product itself is not too popular.

 This tool lets you get insights on promotional banners and advertisement on your website.
 You get data and see which banner gets the most customers’ attention and place it on a conspicuous spot on your website.